kcoulsy/php-checker/RULES.md

   - Look for duplicate class/interface/trait names across the workspace and warn about redeclarations similar to Psalm/PHPStan.
   - Report duplicate constants or functions even when they only exist in included files.

-## Security / validation

-- **Cryptographic misuse**
-  - Warn when weak hashing functions (`md5`, `sha1`) are used for password hashing or signing without additional stretching/salting.
-  - Detect cases where encryption keys are hard-coded or reused across multiple files/contexts.

 ## Best practices

 - **Unused imports / symbols**